GoogleChrome/inert-polyfill/README.md

 To use the polyfill, the script just needs to be included in your page.
 There are no other initialization steps.

-The polyfill prevents tab-focusing, using the `accessKey` to access an element, and any other approach to focus.
+The polyfill prevents tab-focusing, using the `accessKey` to access an element, the `click` event (mostly for sanity -- elements should be unfocusable), and any other approach to focus.

 ### Installation